"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 Nurturew Quetile, District Four (13)

 Zeus in a cloud!
 I never knew that Elizabeth's father was a victor.
-Come to think of it, there is a victor in District Four with the last name of Shore.
-He kind of looks like Elizabeth, too.
+Come to think of it, there is a victor in District Four with the last name of Shore, though it is a common name.
+He doesn't look that much like Elizabeth, but they have the same face shape.
 I guess that's him.
 Well, there go all my chances of getting sponsors.

 "Next is Nurturew Quetile!
 What a long name for a small boy!"

 Being mocked before I've even come onto the stage.
-What a great start.
+What a great start for an outmatched underdog!

 "Hello, Tanye!"
 I say, sporting the biggest grin I can muster.
 "It's so nice to meet you at last!"